Pakistan ex-PM Imran Khan's lawyers cannot reach him in jail - spokesperson

 Britain's foreign office said on Saturday it was closely monitoring the situation and supported democratic principles.
 Pakistan's government denies Khan's arrest was related to the election.

-Legal experts say the conviction means Khan would likely be disqualified form politics for five years.
+Legal experts say the conviction means Khan would likely be disqualified from politics for five years.

+"Imran Khan's political future appears bleak after his arrest and disqualification," said Madiha Afzal, a fellow at Brookings' foreign policy program.

-His vice chairman, former foreign minister, Shah Mahmood Qureshi, has taken the helm of PTI in his absence.
+Khan's party vice chairman, former foreign minister Shah Mahmood Qureshi, has taken the helm of PTI in his absence.

+Bukhari said PTI planned to take part in the elections.
+They hoped appeals would overturn the conviction and believed Khan's popularity in Pakistan would grow due to his imprisonment.

-(Reporting by Charlotte Greenfield in Islamabad; Additional reporting by Mubasher Bukhari in Lahore; Editing by William Mallard)
+(Reporting by Charlotte Greenfield in Islamabad; Additional reporting by Mubasher Bukhari in Lahore; Editing by William Mallard and Hugh Lawson)

 ((charlotte.greenfield@thomsonreuters.com; +92 300 856 6702; Reuters Messaging: charlotte.greenfield.thomsonreuters.com@reuters.net))